 The protest, like the 1968 one, seems to be viewed differently depending on which community is watching it.

 People of color and those sympathetic to their case appear to see it on par as the 1968 protest, and see it as putting a voice to, in their minds, victims of violence from policemen in places like Ferguson, Missouri.

 However many others see it as a referendum on civil rights in general, greeting it with a "wasn't racial discrimination actually solved during the last five years?"

 Both sides of the argument have valid points, something that's underscored in a 2011 poll from USA Today on race relations.
 In a way, it shows how both sides see the "debate":

 "All the segregation is gone," says Cody Czajka, 21, an Air Force medic from Moyock, N.C., who is white.
 In the military, he says, race "is not allowed to matter.
 We have a zero-tolerance policy."

 That's not how the nation looks to George Evans, 56, a house painter from Sanford, Fla., who is black.
 "Racism to a certain degree is still there, especially in the court systems," he says.
 "Some of it is more subtle than it used to be.
 Some of it is flat-out aggressive."Five years later, it doesn't feel like this line has moved very much.
-And racially inflamed incidents like Ferguson still do happen, and there are people who feel passionately about that and want to have their voices heard.
+Racially inflamed incidents like Ferguson still do happen, and there are people who feel like their voices are not being heard.
 Segregation might be "gone", but "racism" is most certainly not over, and it's certainly worth a reminder that racial relations are not "fixed".